lulzzz/datalayer/docs/docs/helm-charts/index.md

   --set persistence.nameNode.enabled=false \
   --set persistence.dataNode.enabled=false \
   --set hdfs.dataNode.replicas=3 \
+  --set imagePullPolicy=IfNotPresent \
   hdfs-k8s
 ```

-This will launch one Hadoop Namenode and one Hadoop Datanode.
+This will launch one Hadoop Namenode and three Hadoop Datanodes.
 If you list the pods with `kubectl get pods -l app=hdfs-k8s`, you should see two running Hadoop pods:

 ```
 NAME                              READY     STATUS    RESTARTS   AGE